danbev/learning-ai/notes/llama-kv-cache.md

 So we have a context size of 1024 and an embedding dimension size of 4096.
 Next we will create a view of the kv cache `k_l` tensor for this layer, and the number of elements will be `n_tokens * n_embed_k_gqa`, and the offset is the last argument.
 The cache is empty in this case.
-One note here is that if `kv_head` is a larger values like 512 the is probably because there is call to this function as part of `llama_new_context_with_model` which can happen if you set a break point on a line somewhere in this function.
+One note here is that if `kv_head` is a larger value, like 512 and not the size of the tokens representing the prompt, then this is probably because there is call to this function as part of `llama_new_context_with_model` and this can can happen if you set a break point on a line somewhere in this function.
+Just `continue` in gdb or lldb to get past this and break in the function for building the operations for the prompt instead..

+Next a view of the k matrix is created:
 ```c++
     struct ggml_tensor * k_cache_view = ggml_view_1d(ctx,
         kv.k_l[il],